 Toronto, a vibrant and diverse capital of the province of Ontario is also Canada’s largest and most populous city.
 Located on Lake Ontario’s northwestern shore, Toronto grew from original settlements in mid-18th century to become economic and cultural center of...

-Canada is the second largest country in the world and it is known also as Great White North, and quite justly due to snowy landscapes passing well into Arctic Circle....
+Canada is the second-largest country in the world and it is known also as Great White North, and quite justly due to snowy landscapes passing well into Arctic Circle.
+It...

 Top hotels in Toronto